 INTERVIEWER: Yeah, made that accommodation.
 Anything else you want to share?

-NARRATOR: Well, I used to be able to bike around the Square, down MLK, make a left turn on Doty, a right turn onto the parking lot where the post office was, and then up the ramp, onto the loading dock.
-[LAUGHTER] And just as I, I could like sort of cruise up and come to a stop just in the covered area of the parking.
+NARRATOR: Well, I used to be able to bike around the Square, down MLK, make a left turn on Doty, a right turn into the parking lot where the post office was, and then up the ramp, onto the loading dock. (laughs) And just as I, I could like sort of cruise up and come to a stop right on the loading dock just in the covered area of the parking.

 INTERVIEWER: Very cool.
 That sounds fun.